devinkr/javascript-oop/README.md

 ## Classes in JavaScript

-_you_: Wait, you said that there weren't classes in JavaScript?
+_you_: Wait, you said that there weren't classes in JavaScript...

 _me_: There aren't **real** classes in JavaScript.
 Classes in JavaScript are just _**syntactic sugar**_.
 Syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use.